fauna/faunadb-js/README.md

 })
 ```

-The `response` object is shaped differently for clients when the `metrics` option
+#### Querying and Returning the metrics of your queries

-is/not set.
-The default client setting returns the `response` body at root level.
+The `response` object is shaped differently for clients when calling `queryWithMetrics`;
-When the client is configured to return `metrics`, the `response` object is
+it includes the value of the response along with a metrics field giving data on ops,
-structured as follows:
+time, and transaction retires consumed by your query:

 ```javascript
 {